 Completing the Form I-9

 Federal law requires that all newly hired and rehired faculty, staff and student employees working in the United States complete a Form I-9.
 New hires can complete Section 1 of Form I-9 as early as 30 days prior to their start date and will have until the end of their first day of employment to complete.
-Section 2 of the Form I-9 must be completed no later than (3) business days after their first day of work.
+Section 2 of the Form I-9 must be completed no later than (3) business days (not including weekends or holidays) after their first day of work.
 To begin the process, you will need to (a) select your employee classification (new or returning after a break in service); and (b) enter your hire date and your home zip code or campus address zip code for JHU students in appropriate fields location on the JHU I-9 Compliance website: https://hr.jhu.edu/i9/.
 From there, you will receive instructions on how to complete Section 1 of your Form I-9 and will be able to schedule an in-person appointment to complete Section 2 of the Form I-9.
 If there are no appointments available within 3 days of your start date, please email I9ComplianceSvcs@jhu.edu for additional options.
 You must present original, unexpired documents to complete Section 2 of the Form I-9.
 The documents must be unexpired as of the date of hire.
+If you do not have original, unexpired documents, you must delay your I-9 appointment.

 Foreign Nationals without a SSN